 You have caught the bug!
-You desperately NEED to have a cool little teardrop trailer.
-Maybe you just want to camp a few times a year and want a step up from a tent.
-Or possibly you are going all in and are planning on taking your teardrop on a long road trip traveling cross country.
+You NEED to have a cool little teardrop trailer.
+Maybe you want to camp a few times a year and want a step up from a tent.
+You could go all in and take your teardrop on a long road trip traveling cross country.
 One thing is for sure, you are going to buy a teardrop trailer.
-The price for a new teardrop trailer is slightly high so you decide to try and find a used teardrop.
+The price for a new teardrop trailer can be a bit high so you decide to try and find a used teardrop.
 Going with a used teardrop is a great option.
-There are just a few things you need to look for when buying a used teardrop trailer.
+There are a few things you need to look for when buying a used teardrop trailer.
 Lets go over everything you should know.

-Many teardrop trailers are built on Harbor Freight or Northern Tool trailers.
-These trailers are very basic bolt together trailers and are not rated for high speeds and heavier weight.
-The wheels are 12 inch and are only rated for 55 mph.
-The trailer weight limit is roughly 1,700 lbs.
-If you are looking at a DIY home built teardrop the builder might not have upgraded the axle and wheels for a higher rating.
-So you need to look at the wheels and weight limit and make sure it is safe.
+Teardrop trailers are frequently built on Harbor Freight or Northern Tool trailers.
+These trailers are very basic bolt together trailers.
+They aren’t rated for high speeds and heavier weight.
+The wheels are 12 inch and are only rated for 55 mph and the trailer weight limit is roughly 1,700 lb.
+If you are looking at a DIY home built teardrop camper check the axle and wheels.
+You need to look at the wheels and weight limit and make sure it is safe.
 Some people are fine with the stock 12 inch wheels and have no problems and say you don’t need to upgrade.
-If you are hauling a 2,000 lbs teardrop trailer down the highway at 70 mph on wheels that are only rated for 55 mph and a trailer only rated for 1,700 you might end up in a life threatening situation.
+Hauling a 2,000 lb. teardrop trailer down the highway at 70 mph is already dangerous.
+Wheels that are only rated for 55 mph and a trailer only rated for 1,700 is asking for trouble.
 It’s better to be safe than sorry in this instance.

-The electrical system is a tough thing to check but it needs to be done.
+One thing you have to do is check the electrical system.
 It’s easy to check the basics a little tougher to check the whole system.
 Turn all the lights and accessories on and off, hook up the trailer and make sure the running lights work.
 Those are easy to check.
 The tougher part of the electrical system would be what you can’t see.
-If the teardrop is home built it is hard to see if everything is connected correctly and all the right wires and connections are correct.
-I’m not an electrician and I would have to take along someone who knows what they are doing to check the system and I would recommend you do the same.
+It can be hard to see if the electrical system is correct.
+I’m not an electrician and I would have to take along someone who knows what they are doing.
+I would recommend you do the same.
 I for one don’t want to have electrical problems while camping.

 Checking the ventilation on a teardrop trailer is pretty easy.
-Just make sure the windows open or that there are adequate vents in the side or floor.
-There should also be some kind of ceiling fan like a Fan-Tastic vent.
+Make sure the windows open or that there are adequate vents in the side or floor.
+There should also be some kind of ceiling fan like this Fan-Tastic vent.
 If there is not adequate ventilation don’t let that be a reason not to buy the trailer.
 You can always cut in and install a fan and vents.

 What is the teardrop exterior made out of?
 This will have an impact on how you upkeep the teardrop in the future.
 There are roughly three main options of outer shells you will find, Aluminum, Fiberglass, and Poor Man’s Fiberglass.

 Aluminum.
-Aluminum probably has the easiest upkeep and offers the most protection, it is also the outer shell of choice, especially for pro builders.
+It offers the easiest upkeep, most protection, and is the outer shell of choice.
+Especially for pro builders.
 Check out all the seams to make sure they are sealed and secure.

 Fiberglass.
 If the teardrop is fiberglassed you should look for cracks, weak spots, mushy areas.
 It is basically the same process as looking at a boat.